dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 On the other hand, only the first two queries would use an index if you created a multi-column index on (a, b) with a command like `create index on my_table(a, b)`; So, when building multi-column indexes choose the order of the columns well so that your index can be used by the most queries possible.

 #### Partial indexes
-Partial indexes allow you to use a conditional expression to control what subset of rows will be indexed, so that your index can be smaller and more likely to fit in RAM.
+Partial indexes allow you to use a conditional expression to control what subset of rows will be indexed, this can bring you many benefits:
+- your index can be smaller and more likely fit in RAM.
+- your index is shallower, so lookups are quicker
+- less overhead for index/update/delete (but can also mean more overhead if the column you're using to filter rows in/out of the index is updated very frequently triggering constant index maintenance)

 They're mostly useful in situations where you don't care about some rows, or when you're indexing on a column where the proportion of one value is much greater than others.
 I'll give two examples below.

 ##### When you don't care about some rows